-Q – How long has the Farm been part of the Estate?
+Q – How long has the Farm been part of the Resort?

 A – Many of my cattle can be traced back to the original herd introduced by my father-in-law David in 1994.
 Since then we have carried forward a proud tradition of sourcing as much of our produce as possible as locally as possible.
 Not only does this ensure that we can control the quality of our ingredients, but it also reduces food miles and increases the overall sustainability of the Resort.